DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 1. No weight declay
 2. WEIGHT_DECAY = 0.0001 like in the former project
 3. WEIGHT_DECAY = 0.01 like in the  DDPG paper[1]

+ ## 5) Future Work
+Further improvements could be done in the following fields:
+- Implementing PPO & TD3 (State of the art imporvments over DDPG)
+- Implementing a multiagent A2C algorithm to handyle the 20 agents.

 ## From Udacity